 Teachers and leaders in science have been closely monitoring your progress since you started at St. Wilfrid's.
-They will use this knowledge and data to inform whether or not you will study triple science.
-There will be only two classes following the triple science curriculum, everyone else will study combined science.
-It is important that access to A-Level science courses is possible following the study of either combined or triple science, as long as the grades at GCSE are strong enough.
+They will use this knowledge and data, including performance in assessments taken in the summer term of Year 9, to inform whether or not you will study triple science.
+There will be only two classes following the triple science curriculum; everyone else will study combined science.
+It is important to note that access to A-Level science courses is possible following the study of either combined or triple science, as long as the grades at GCSE are strong enough.